MicrosoftDocs/win32/desktop-src/direct3d9/d3dpresent.md

-﻿---
+---
-Description: 'Describes the relationship between the adapter refresh rate and the rate at which Present or Present operations are completed.
-These values also serve as flag values for the PresentationIntervals field of D3DCAPS9.' ms.assetid: 'a7d774c1-93c0-47d8-a8a7-e66e394726a3'
+Description: Describes the relationship between the adapter refresh rate and the rate at which Present or Present operations are completed.
+These values also serve as flag values for the PresentationIntervals field of D3DCAPS9. ms.assetid: a7d774c1-93c0-47d8-a8a7-e66e394726a3
 title: D3DPRESENT
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DPRESENT

-Describes the relationship between the adapter refresh rate and the rate at which [**Present**](idirect3ddevice9--present.md) or [**Present**](idirect3dswapchain9--present.md) operations are completed.
-These values also serve as flag values for the PresentationIntervals field of [**D3DCAPS9**](d3dcaps9.md).
+Describes the relationship between the adapter refresh rate and the rate at which [**Present**](/windows/win32/d3d9helper/nf-d3d9-idirect3ddevice9-present?branch=master) or [**Present**](/windows/win32/d3d9helper/nf-d3d9-idirect3dswapchain9-present?branch=master) operations are completed.
+These values also serve as flag values for the PresentationIntervals field of [**D3DCAPS9**](/windows/win32/D3D9Caps/ns-d3d9caps-_d3dcaps9?branch=master).